 You will work on your clinical learning outcomes or competencies as you would if you had a placement ‘at home’.
-Your placement will also count towards your An Bord Altranais registration requirements.
+Your placement will also count towards your NMBI registration requirements.

 The intention is to widen the range of Erasmus exchange opportunities over the coming years to other European countries.

 Equally, we are extending a welcome to Finnish students who wish to undertake a nursing experience in one of the Cork Health Service Providers.

 Further details can be found on the International Education Office website